 you are doing fine.

-One way to know how hard you should exercise is
+Another way to see how hard you exercise is

 to find your